adulau/mastodon-markdown-archive/README.md

 Implements most of the parameters in Mastodon's public [API to get an account's statuses](https://docs.joinmastodon.org/methods/accounts/#statuses).

-If a post has images, the post is created as a Hugo [page bundle](https://gohugo.io/content-management/page-bundles/) and images are downloaded in the corresponding post directory.
+If a post has images, the post is created as a bundle of files in the manner of Hugo [page bundles](https://gohugo.io/content-management/page-bundles/), and the images are downloaded in the corresponding directory.

 I use this tool to create an [archive of my Mastodon posts](https://garrido.io/microblog/), which I then syndicate to my own site following [PESOS](https://indieweb.org/PESOS).